Trump takes credit for 'swift and unrelenting' action in speech to Congress

 Republicans lawmakers, too, are trying to make a point with their invited guests.

-Republican Sen. Joni Ernst of Iowa said she would host Scott Root, father of the late Sarah Root, who died on the night of her 2016 college graduation in a vehicle crash involving an immigrant who was in the country without legal authority.
+Republican Sen. Joni Ernst of Iowa hosted Scott Root, father of the late Sarah Root, who died on the night of her 2016 college graduation in a vehicle crash involving an immigrant who was in the country without legal authority.

 Outside Washington, the latest round of public protest against Trump and his administration also unfolded Tuesday.
 Loosely coordinated groups held demonstrations at parks, statehouses and public grounds as protesters gathered in all 50 states and the District of Columbia.